-While in self isolation I decided to clean Flingy (the car).
+While in self isolation I decided to give the car a clean.
 Here’s a blog on what I used and my thoughts on the best way to clean a car.

 I’m a regular guy and no professional, the process I follow is from my own experience.

 Before starting to clean its important to check you have everything you need and that your cloths etc are all clean and grit free.
 This will save you a trip to Halfords mid way through the car wash, and it will ensure you are not going to cause any damage to the car.
 I ensure that the buckets I use have a grit guard.
 This stops the sponges hitting the bottom of the bucket and picking up any of the larger dirt and grit particles washed off the vehicle.

 Detail Car Wash Pre Wash

 Its important to give the vehicle a pre-wash before the main wash.
 This will remove the larger dirt particles and soften the rest of the grime.

 One way of pre-washing is to use a power washer fitted with a Snow Foam lance.
 This will cover the vehicle with a thick snow like foam that loosens surface dirt and is simply washed off with the power washer after a few minutes.